Real-Skill/javascript-tasks/README.md

 ## Goal

-Implement tailer function that will accept 3 params: db driver, collectionName and a callback that should be invoked when new rows arrive
+Implement the tailer function that will accept 3 params: db driver, collectionName and a callback that should be invoked when a new rows arrives
 (one invocation per row).

-We want to be able to invoke this method many times to listen on different collections.
+We want to be able to invoke this method many times to listen to different collections.
 Keep in mind that the collections might not be prepared for tailing and it's your job to set them up.